• Facebook

 Event Notifications in Cache: An Overview

 In a distributed caching paradigm, your client application may need to get notified about the variety of operations happening in the cache.
-NCache can generate different types of events while your client applications can register for events of interest to get notified.
+NCache can generate different types of events, and client applications can register for events they are interested in.

 Here are some key points related to events in the cache: